 After 3 days I was taken off the cooling bed and sent for an MRI to look at my brain damage.
 When the results came back the doctors told my mummy and daddy that most of my brain was damaged and when the support machines were turned off I wouldn’t survive the next 72 hours.

-However, although transferred to a hospice I went from strength to strength until after 5 days my mummy and daddy were told they could take me home.
+However, I went from strength to strength until after 5 days my mummy and daddy were told they could take me home.

 From only a few weeks old my Mummy has done therapy with me every day as my Cerebral Palsy affects my whole body.
 My therapy includes physiotherapy, horse riding, swimming, conductive education, sign language, strength training, play therapy, music therapy, trampolining, and so much more.
-She has had to teach me everything I know through repetition as my brain does not automatically tell my body what to do and it can easily forget too.
+Following my successful SDR surgery – which incidentally cost £28,000 – I need to continue these therapies – and they are not funded on the nhs.

 One day my mum came home after climbing Mount Snowdon with my 10 year old big brother Curtis.
 After telling me all about it my mum told me, “you will climb that mountain with me too one day!”